New Graduate Student To-Do List

 - When on campus, report to the Purdue ID Card Office to get your Purdue I.D.
 (Hovde Hall, ground floor, Room 14)

 - Remember, firstname.lastname@example.org is the email address for the grad office.
 Please send your questions and submissions to this address, not to individual staffers, as it is monitored by everyone in the office, which allows the first available to respond to you.
 We will get back to you as quickly as possible, but depending on the time of year, please allow up to 5 days for a response.
 (We highly recommend you don’t wait until it’s close to a deadline to email us a question, concern, or submission, related to that deadline.)
+Also, remember that you are now a ME Grad Student, so you should contact the ME Grad Office, not the Grad School, for assistance.

 - Tuition is due, in full, by 4pm on the first day of classes, unless other arrangements have been made with the Bursar’s Office (Ways to pay Tuition and Fees).
 If your employer is paying your tuition, information can be found on the Sponsored Billing and Payment page.
 For other questions related to tuition/fees, paying tuition, or financial aid, see the Purdue Bursar website.